RufusWhelan/Year11AssessmentTask1/ProjectDevelopment.md

 ### Non-functional Specifications
 * To maintain user engagement, it is important that the system processes all inputs within 3 seconds.
 To ensure that the program runs effiently, classes and functions will be used to avoid repeating code.
 * To improve useability, simple terms wil be used to allow users to gain a clear and concise understanding of the system.
-* A potential problem that could need to be adresses is what happens when multiple of the same pokemon are added to the same team.
+* A potential problem that could need to be adressed is what happens when multiple of the same pokemon are added to the same team.
+* Another potential issue the system could run into is if the api it is attempting to retrieve information is down.
+This should result in an error explaining that the API is down.

 ## Use Cases
 ### Actor: